FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 Spot Liquidation: Any valid spot product_id with is_encode_spread set to false.
 Spread Liquidation: If there are perp and spot positions in different directions, liquidate both at the same time. is_encode_spread must be set to true.

+If it is a spread liquidation this column will show the perp product_id, for both ids refer to the spread_product_ids array.

-Only available in V2 Vertex liquidations, which went live March 7th 2024.
+Only available in V2 Vertex liquidations, which went live March 8th 2024.

 {% enddocs %}